Jimmy1500/filius/README.md

 	Fix income derivative pricing framework and market calibration tool

 * Description
-    Can be easily be extended to integrate support for additional interest rate models
+    API assess style is designed to be single threaded access and configuration based pattern
     Performance is ensured by hyper parameters that manages multithreaded calculations internally
+    If you want to integrate this model to your multithreaded system, either/or:
+      * Do not share model object between threads, or use separate model objects for each thread
+      * Lock model API calls to ensure sequential assess

-* Currently supported interest rate model
+* Currently supported interest rate models
     Black
-    Orstein-Ulhenback system with multiple degrees of freedom
+    Orstein-Ulhenback system with multiple degrees of freedom Can be easily be extended to integrate support for additional interest rate models

 * Theoretical references
     [G2++](http://www.dm.unibo.it/~pascucci/web/Ricerca/PDF/difra.pdf)